Serving all of Michigan

 • Prepare for Your Arraignment

-This will allow your attorney to:
+This preparation allows your attorney to:

 • Prepare Your Defense Strategy

-• Petitioning the court to have unlawfully obtained or irrelevant evidence excluded.
+• Challenging unlawfully obtained or irrelevant evidence.

 Your fight is our fight.
 Let’s get started.